 A country’s national savings is the total of its domestic savings by household and companies (private savings) as well as the government (public savings).
-If a country is running a trade deficit, it means money from abroad is entering the country and is considered part of the supply of financial capital.
+If a country is running a trade deficit, it means money from abroad is entering the country and the government considers it part of the supply of financial capital.

 There are two main sources for the supply of financial capital in the U.S. economy: saving by individuals and firms, called S, and the inflow of financial capital from foreign investors, which is equal to the trade deficit (M – X), or imports minus exports.
-There are also two main sources of demand for financial capital in the U.S. economy: private sector investment, I, and government borrowing, where the government needs to borrow when government spending, G, is higher than the taxes collected, T. This national savings and investment identity can be expressed in algebraic terms:
+There are also two main sources of demand for financial capital in the U.S. economy: private sector investment, I, and government borrowing, where the government needs to borrow when government spending, G, is higher than the taxes collected, T. We can express this national savings and investment identity in algebraic terms:

 Again, in this equation, S is private savings, T is taxes, G is government spending, M is imports, X is exports, and I is investment.
 This relationship is true as a matter of definition because, for the macro economy, the quantity supplied of financial capital must be equal to the quantity demanded.